-**Keep in mind, you frankly won’t know your situation whatsoever in terms of schools, class sizes, quality of the programs until you’re actually walking in to your first day.
+**Keep in mind, you frankly won’t know your situation whatsoever in terms of schools, class sizes, quality of the programs until you’re actually walking into your first day.

-You could also apply to a Fulbright if you’re fresh out of college, but frankly speaking, the only advantage you might get with it is using the name for whatever PhD program you apply to in the future.
+You could also apply to a Fulbright if you’re fresh out of college, but, to be honest, the only advantage you might get with it is using the name for whatever Ph.D. program you apply to in the future.
+From the stories I’ve heard, it’s a huge ripoff here vs. going through a recruiting company.
 If you want to go the Fulbright route, I recommend using it to go to less accessible countries.

 Maybe not so much with Seoul or Gyeonggi-do, but think about whether you’re okay with being in a more rural location than in a major city.
-Keep in mind, when Koreans use rural, you’re still going to be able to get around easily and find what you need.
+Keep in mind, when Koreans say rural, you’re still going to be able to get around easily and find what you need.